Mike Lieberthal: Personal life

 Through 2010, Lieberthal had hit the 5th-most career home runs of any Jewish major league baseball player, behind Hank Greenberg, Shawn Green, Sid Gordon, and Al Rosen, and was 7th on the all-time list in hits (behind Gordon) and RBIs (behind Rosen).
 Lieberthal's father is Jewish, and he is considered Jewish by Reform Judaism, and is also listed as such by the American Jewish Historical Society and others.
 The next Jewish player for the Phillies was Michael Schwimer, who debuted in 2011.

 When it was pointed out to Lieberthal that he, Brad Ausmus, and Jesse Levis, were all catchers, and that Jewish kids were thought to be smarter than to subject themselves to the rigors of that position, he responded with a smile: "We are smart.
 You don't have to hit to catch.
 We don't have to hit 40 homers.
 We don't have to run.
 We don't have to steal bases.
 All you have to do is catch, and you'll be in this league forever.
 We get beat up a little bit, but it's the quickest way to the major leagues."

 Lieberthal was inducted into the So Cal Jewish Sports Hall of Fame in 2015, and into the International Jewish Sports Hall of Fame in 2016.

 Film and television appearances

 Lieberthal appeared in the motion picture Summer Catch in 2001 alongside teammates Doug Glanville and Pat Burrell, as well as fellow major league baseball stars Hank Aaron, Ken Griffey Jr., and Dave Collins, among others.

-A bobblehead of Lieberthal is often seen in scenes of the show The Office.